 In January 2014, the Company's subsidiary in Texas was notified by the Hays Trinity Groundwater Conservation District of alleged violations of its rules with potential fines totaling \$227,031 for four of our water systems in which the unaccounted for water is alleged to exceed a certain level of the groundwater withdrawn from the district in 2013.
-The Company plans to challenge these potential fines and is unable to estimate the amount of the final fines.
+The Company reached an agreement on the alleged violations in October 2014, which resulted in various corrections to the District's initial allegations, no fines or penalties, an agreement for the Company to invest capital in its water mains in an amount under \$100,000, and an approximate \$12,000 payment to support and promote water conservation education and awareness.